 The Alfred Deakin Prime Ministerial Library was officially opened on 29 March 2011 by the Honourable Simon Crean.

-Read about the development of the Alfred Deakin Prime Ministerial Library at Deakin University.
+Read about the development of the Alfred Deakin Prime Ministerial Library at Deakin University (McKnight, S. (2005) The Alfred Deakin Prime Ministerial Library, Australian Academic and Research Libraries, V.36 (1), pp.25-36.).
 Although the ADPML first opened to the public in March 2009 in its own dedicated space, it had been a concept and a collection for some time previously.